| About Misha Williams

 taken by the misguided "rescue expeditions" of Commander

 Dyott in 1928 and Albert de Winton in 1932.
+First Williams set off from Cuiaba, Fawcett's base

 in the centre of Brazil and headed North-East where he was pretty